Head Coach: Dave Mallas

 Coach Gomez was born in Mission Hills and is a graduate of John H. Francis Polytechnic High School, where he played baseball for four years and basketball for one.
 Gomez played for Monarchs' Head Coach Dave Mallas at Mission College in 2004 and Valley College in 2005 where he was a two-time all-conference selection.
 Gomez then transferred to New Mexico Highlands University where he started 28 of 29 games at shortstop for the Cowboys before suffering a tragic career ending accident.

 Coach Gomez is an NASM certified personal trainer and is currently working at LA Fitness.
-Gomez also works as an assistant in the Adaptive P.E. program here at Valley College.
+Gomez also works as an assistant in the Adaptive gym program here at Valley College.
+During Coach Gomez day off, he enjoys spending time with family and friends, and going to live events and watching sports.

 Assistant Coach: Brian Baisch

-Coach Baisch enters his first season as assistant coach for the Monarchs' baseball program.; this marks his ninth season at the community college level.
-Prior to coaching at Valley College, Baisch spent last season as the head coach at Yuba College in Northern California where he had a 21-win season.
+Coach Baisch enters his 2nd season as assistant coach for the Monarchs' baseball program; this marks his 10th season at the community college level.
+Prior to coaching at Valley College, Baisch spent two season ago as the head coach at Yuba College in Northern California where he had a 21-win season.
 It marked the first time Yuba had more than 14 wins in 15 years.
+Coach Baisch overall record is 30-42 from 2012-2013.

 Other notable baseball experiences include coaching in the Alaskan College Summer league, Northwoods College Summer League in the Midwest, and camps at USC, USD, and Cal State Fullerton respectably.
 Baisch started his college career as a left-handed pitcher/first baseman at Rancho Santiago College/Santa Ana College where he played and later coached for Don Sneddon, the coach that currently holds the baseball wins record for California Community Colleges.
 While playing for Sneddon, he won back-to-back state titles.
 Baisch continued his career at Chico State University in 1997 & 1998 on a scholarship, where he was second on the team in appearances as well as having pitched in the World Series Championship game where Chico State won the title in 1997.
 Coach Baisch was going 4 for 4 in 1998 where the team came up a little short and went 2-2 in the Division II College World Series.